coverclock/com-diag-hazer/README.md

 Although this should be impossible for the sentences in the stream from a GPS device, it is entirely possible for the UDP stream from a Hazer producer, since UDP packet ordering is not guaranteed.

+You might be tempted to use TCP instead of UDP.
+That sounds like a good
+idea: guaranteed delivery, packets always in order.
+However, this can introduce a lot of lantency in the NMEA stream.
+The result is the NMEA stream received by the consumer may lag signficantly behind real-time, and that lag increases the longer the system runs.
+So over time it diverges more and more with reality.
+It is better to lose an NMEA sentence than have it delayed.
+After all, another sentence is on the way right behind it.

 Hazer has been successfully tested with the following devices.